 You will present:

-- factual and if possible demonstrable evidence
+- factual, and if possible, demonstrable evidence or proof

 - unbiased statistics

 - and do so in a way that the audience can follow while fulfilling your speech purpose.

 Choose a subject that truly interests you.
 That way your enthusiasm will carry you through the research, writing process, and rehearsal, to delivery.

 Return to Top

 There are 242 persuasive speech topic ideas below for you to consider, split across four broad groups: food, babies and children, teenagers, and society.

 What is more fundamental than the foods we eat?

 Like air the breathe, the food we eat is essential to our survival and its history is a fascinating window into country, culture, and class.

 Food is controversial.
 It always has been and always will be.
 It is that way because it is vital, and anything vital arouses deeply felt passions.